 Thinking back, I suppose Fabian was the Chief Minister I felt most comfortable with.

-He’s driven a number of CMs vehicles from a Ford Taunus to the latest all electric Tesla, “And it’s been fantastic, I wouldn’t change anything.
+He’s driven a number of CMs vehicles from a Ford Taunus to ford 6 seater vans to the latest all electric Tesla, “And it’s been fantastic, I wouldn’t change anything.
 Over time, I’ve observed how the general public behaves when a Chief Minister is no longer…It’s very interesting!”

 And so it’s time for 66-year-old Jimmy to exit also and spend time with the family, and of course there’s scouting.
 He also feels the time is right ahead of the next imminent election.
 He’s been presented with the first G1 number plate signed by all the Chief Ministers he’s served.
 I know he’s going to treasure that fondly.